-To begin mounting the fuse block, find a suitable location with easy access in the event that a fuse needs to be replaced.
+To begin mounting the fuse block, find a suitable location with easy access if a fuse needs to be replaced.
 Most of the time, the vehicle's original fuse block location is ideal.
 This harness is designed with the intent of the fuse block being mounted on the driver's side of the vehicle and under the dash.
 This fuse block must be mounted inside the vehicle as it is not suitable for wet conditions.